Qwendu/tt_spi_fpu/docs/info.md

 - [2] When testing on an fpga it was observed that it sometimes worked flawlessly and othertimes the output was always 0. to what extent that was a fault of the testsetup or the tester  or the actual code has yet to be determined.

+- [3] When testing on an fpga it was observed that an addition performed with the commands write, write, compute, read works well the first time after a reset, but not a second time.
+      (I am a newbie in hardware design after all and my test cases did not cover repeated commands ... *facepalm*)